 - pav / diner rolls

-Turn on the IP to Sautee mode and let the bhaji cook for 2 minutes before serving.
+- Turn on the IP to Sautee mode and let the bhaji cook for 3-4 minutes.

-Cover the IP with an external lid as Bhaji will splatter.
+- Cover the IP with an external lid as Bhaji to avoid splatter.

 For preparing pav for serving